mccanne/sharkfest/README.md

     * be performant with its record- and columnar-based formats
 * Walked through how it all comes together in a Git-like Zed lake

-We have a ways to go, but we hope...
+We have a ways to go, but we hope someday that...

 ---